nolan-meyer1/ThemePark-Application/README.md

 ## $${\color{lightgreen}Error Handling}$$

 ### &#9679; $${\color{lightblue}networkErrorException}$$
-This is a custom exception that we wrote.
+This is a custom exception.
 This exception is thrown when a network error occurs.
 This is handled in the GUI.

 ### &#9679; $${\color{lightblue}noItemFoundException}$$
-This is a custom exception happens when the item cannot be found.
+This is a custom exception that happens when the item cannot be found.
 It is handled inside of the GUI.

 ### &#9679; $${\color{lightblue}openInputStreamException}$$